jakewies/jakewiesler.com/content/blog/compound-components-basics.md

 ### Adding static properties

-Let's take the first step towards a more flexible `Chat` component by adding two `static` properties called `Messages` and `Input`, with their values equal to the corresponding components:
+Let's take the first step towards a more flexible `Chat` component by adding three `static` properties called `Messages`, `Input` and `Button`, with their values equal to the corresponding components:

 ```
 // src/components/Chat.js